rsspdc/checklists/README.md

 For those who want the details sections right there in the markdown there is the heavy (default) version.

-### Simple copy
+### Simple Copy

-Grab a copy of the markdown version of the checklist copy it into your repo.
+Grab a copy of the markdown version of the right checklist for your project and copy it into your repo.

-### Issue template based workflows
+### Issue Template Based Workflows

 If don't want a checklist file in your repo directly and would rather just keep track of your progress in your issue tracker this option is for you.